wpengine/faustjs/DEVELOPMENT.md

 ### Release the FaustWP plugin

 1. Update the `Version` in the file header at `plugins/faustwp/faustwp.php`.
-2. Update the changelog and 'stable tag' in `plugins/faustwp/readme.txt`.
+2. Update the 'stable tag' in `plugins/faustwp/readme.txt`.
-3. Commit and merge your changes into the `canary` branch.
+3. Open a PR to merge your changes into the `canary` branch.
-4. Create a new release on GitHub with a tag of `plugin/faustwp/[version]`.
-This will kick off our GitHub Action to deploy the `faustwp` plugin to WordPress.org
+4. Once your PR is merged, create a new release on GitHub with a tag of `plugin/faustwp/v[version]`.
+This will kick off our GitHub Action to deploy the `faustwp` plugin to WordPress.org.

 ### Release the @faustjs packages

 We use [Changesets](https://github.com/atlassian/changesets) to automate our deployment process for the @faustjs packages.

-1. When you are ready to release the @faustjs packages, go to [pull requests](https://github.com/wpengine/faustjs/pulls), and view the "Release Packages" PR.
+1. When you are ready to release the @faustjs packages, go to [pull requests](https://github.com/wpengine/faustjs/pulls), and view the "Version Packages" PR.
 2. Review the changes and make sure that the packages are versioned appropriately, and that the changelogs reflect the changes accurately.
 3. When ready to release, merge the PR into `canary`.
 This will kick off the GitHub Action to publish to NPM.